• Skip to primary navigation

 Zuccini

-It was a stormy day here, second in a row.
+It was a stormy day here, the second in a row.
 Wind, heavy rain, hail, and tornado warnings.
-I took some pictures for the end of July garden update already on Sunday, and then a few today, after the storm.
-We have been enjoying many homegrown goodies: salad, swiss chard, kale, broccoli, peas, ...
+I already took some pictures for the end-of-July garden update on Sunday, and a few more today after the storm.
+We have been enjoying many homegrown goodies: salad, swiss chard, kale, ...

 Read More